Casa Nicolasa – Modern guesthouse with great staff in a fantastic location.

 Nearby Markets or Grocery Stores

 - Mercado de la Bretxa – These days, the market features a few dozen stalls in and under Plaza la Bretxa, but there’s evidence all around the plaza of its former splendor.
 The subterranean part of the market also houses a Lidl for anyone needing basic supplies.
 Stores around the plaza, like Aitor Lasa and Solbes, offer gourmet produce, specialty ingredients, and locally made preserves.
-1-minute walk (100m).
+(100m).

 - Mercado San Martín – While there has been a market on this spot since 1884, the modern mall is functional rather than fascinating.
 Nevertheless, there’s an FNAC department store as well as a food hall with stalls selling fresh produce alongside cured meats, cheeses, street food, and smoothies.
 There’s also a supermarket in the basement.
-10-minute walk (0.5 mile).
+(0.5 mile).